Convergence of martingales with jumps on submanifolds of Euclidean spaces and its applications to harmonic maps: Introduction

-The aim of our research is to extend the above result to discontinuous martingales on a complete and connected Riemannian manifold.
-We describe our setting and main result.
-Except for \sref{harmonic}, we always assume that we are given a filtered probability space $(\Omega, \mathcal{F}, \{ \mathcal{F}_t\}_{t\geq 0}, P)$ and the usual hypotheses for $\{ \mathcal{F}_t \}_{t\geq 0}$ hold.
+The aim of our research is to extend the above results to discontinuous martingales on Riemannian submanifolds of higher dimensional Euclidean spaces.
+First we describe our setting and main result.
+Except for \sref{harmonic}, we always assume that we are given a filtered probability space $(\Omega, \mathcal{F}, \{ \mathcal{F}_t\}_{t\geq 0}, \mathbb{P})$ and the usual hypotheses for $\{ \mathcal{F}_t \}_{t\geq 0}$ hold.
 A stochastic process $X$ valued in a manifold $M$ is called an $M$-valued semimartingale if $f(X)$ is an $\mathbb{R}$-valued semimartingale for all $f\in C^{\infty}(M)$.
-In \cite{Pic1}, a $TM\times M$-valued process $(\Delta X,X)$ which is a pair of an $M$-valued semimartingale $X$ and directions of jumps $\Delta X_s\in T_{X_{s-}}M$ is considered and it is called a $\Delta$-semimartingale.
-Moreover, in \cite{Pic1} it was shown that one can define the It\^o integral of 1-form and the quadratic variation of 2-tensor along a discontinuous semimartingale by using a torsion-free connection.
-They are denoted by $\displaystyle \int \alpha(X_-)\, dX$ and $\displaystyle \int b(X_-)\, d[X,X]$, respectively, where $\alpha$ is a 1-form and $b$ is a $2$-tensor on $M$.
-In particular, when $M$ is a Riemannian manifold, the quadratic variation of the Riemannian metric $g$ is called the Riemannian quadratic variation or simply quadratic variation in this paper, and denoted by $[X,X]$.
-Next, we give a brief description of martingales on manifolds.
-A $\Delta$-semimartingale $(\Delta X,X)$ is called a $\nabla$-martingale if for any 1-form, the It\^o integral along $X$ is an $\mathbb{R}$-valued local martingale.
-Note that the concept of discontinuous martingale on a manifold depends on directions of jumps $\Delta X$ because the stochastic integral along discontinuous semimartingales can be defined only when directions of jumps are determined.
 In \cite{Pic1}, a map $\gamma$ from $M\times M$ to $TM$ called a connection rule was introduced to define the It\^o integral on a manifold.
 We review connection rules in \sref{pre}.
 Given a connection rule $\gamma$, we can determine directions of jumps of a semimartingale $X$ by $\Delta X_s = \gamma (X_{s-}, X_s)$.
-If $(\gamma (X_-, X), X)$ is a $\nabla$-martingale, we call $X$ a $\gamma$-martingale.
-In \cite{Pic1}, it is mentioned that a connection rule induces a torsion-free connection.
+Furthermore we can define the It\^o integral of 1-form along a discontinuous semimartingale by a connection rule $\gamma$ by \cite{Pic1}.
+It is denoted by $\displaystyle \int \alpha(X_-)\, \gamma dX$, where $\alpha$ is a 1-form.
+A semimartingale $X$ is called a $\gamma$-martingale if for any 1-form, the It\^o integral along $X$ with respect to $\gamma$ is an $\mathbb{R}$-valued local martingale.
+Note that the definition of discontinuous martingale on a manifold depends on the directions of jumps $\Delta X$ because the stochastic integral along discontinuous semimartingales can be defined only when directions of jumps are determined.
+As shown in \cite{Pic1}, each connection rule determines a torsion-free connection on $M$.
+Thus we need somewhat more information than that of connections to define the It\^o integral.
+If $X$ is continuous, we can define the It\^o integral along $X$ with respect to a connection $\nabla$.
 The basic properties of manifold-valued continuous martingales can be found in \cite{Dar1}, \cite{Eme}, and \cite{Hsu}.
-In \cite{Dar2}, Darling and Zheng have proven that $M$-valued continuous martingale $X$ converges as $t\to \infty$ in the one-point compactification of $M$ almost surely on $\{ [X,X]_{\infty}<\infty \}$; see also \cite{Mey}.
-Now we state one of our main theorems.
-This is the convergence theorem for discontinuous martingales whose jumps are given by an exponential map.
-The main idea of the proof is based on \cite{Dar2}. \begin{thm} Let $(M,g)$ be a complete, connected Riemannian manifold and $(\Delta X,X)$ an $M$-valued $\nabla$-martingale satisfying
+Given a Riemannian metric $g$ on a manifold $M$, we can consider continuous martingales on $M$ with respect to the Levi-Civita connection.
+In \cite{Dar2}, Darling and Zheng have proven that an $M$-valued continuous martingale $X$ with respect to the Levi-Civita connection converges as $t\to \infty$ in the one-point compactification of $M$ almost surely on $\{ \int_0^{\infty}g(X_s)\, d[X,X]_s<\infty \}$; see also \cite{Mey}.
+In this sense, one of our main results, \tref{conv2} below, can be seen as a convergence theorem for discontinuous martingales on submanifolds of higher dimensional Euclidean spaces.
+The main idea of the proof is based on \cite{Dar2}.
+Let $M$ be an $n$-dimensional Riemannian submanifold of $\mathbb{R}^d$.
+We define the connection rule $\eta$ on $M$ by